nlohmann/json/README.md

 ## Projects using JSON for Modern C++

-The library is currently used in Apple macOS Sierra and iOS 10.
+The library is currently used in Apple macOS Sierra-Monterey and iOS 10-15.
 I am not sure what they are using the library for, but I am happy that it runs on so many devices.

 ## Notes